Search for celebrities on Ancestry.com!HIVELY

 While ice skating, she became acquainted with members of the Ski Mountaineering Section of the Angeles Chapter of the Sierra Club.
 Through this club, she became an avid skier, hiker and camper, and eventually met her husband, Bob Brinton.

-They were married in January 1946 while he was completing his doctorate degree in chemistry at UCLA.
+They were marriage in January 1946 while he was completing his doctorate degree in chemistry at UCLA.
 When he received a position in the chemistry department at UC Davis in its post-war expansion phase, they moved to Davis in 1948.
 Together, they designed a house on Oak Avenue, and over a period of a few years worked as a team to build it themselves.
 They resided in this house for more than half a century.

 After the birth of her three daughters, Donna, Louise and Laurel, she worked from home, typing numerous dissertations and books.
 After the girls began school, she returned to work at the university, first in the botany department and later in the psychology department.
 Most of this time, she worked only 80 percent so that she and the family could take weekend trips to the Sierra where the entire family enjoyed hiking, backpacking and skiing adventures.